To enjoy the beauty and harshness of nature.

 The classic mid-layer

-"button-down shirt" and "side pocket" have evolved
+"button-down shirt" and "side pockets" have evolved.

 Reuse, not sustainability